Department of Labor Logo United States Department of Labor

 Along with a degree, surveyors typically need to work with a licensed surveyor.

-Surveyors typically need a bachelor’s degree.
+Surveyors typically need a bachelor’s degree to enter the occupation.
 They must be licensed before they can certify legal documents and provide surveying services to the public.

 Education